Explanation of Certification

 Certain private institutions are exempt from the requirements of certification or approval by SCHEV.
 They include:

-- Degree-granting institutions that were chartered, formed or originated in Virginia, which have operated under the same ownership for 10 consecutive years and have remained in good standing with the U.S. Department of Education and its accrediting body.
-View a list of these exempt institutions operating in Virginia.
+- Degree-granting institutions that were chartered, formed or originated in Virginia and that have operated under the same ownership for 10 consecutive years and have remained in good standing with the U.S. Department of Education and its accrediting body;

-- Institutions that are regulated by other Commonwealth of Virginia or federal agencies (see listing below of programs regulated by other Commonwealth of Virginia agencies);
+- Institutions that are regulated by other Commonwealth of Virginia or federal agencies;

 - Schools of fine arts or other avocational courses that are conducted solely to further artistic appreciation and talent, or for personal development or information.

-SCHEV has limited or no regulatory authority over institutions exempt from certification.
-Before enrolling in any institution in the Commonwealth of Virginia, students are encouraged to determine the schools regulatory relationship with SCHEV or other state regulatory agencies.
-Certain consumer protection provisions required by certified schools are not present at or required by exempt institutions.
+SCHEV has limited or no regulatory authority over institutions that are exempt from certification.
+Before enrolling in any institution in the Commonwealth of Virginia, students are encouraged to determine the school's regulatory relationship with SCHEV or other state regulatory agencies.
+Certain consumer-protection provisions required by certified schools are not present at or required by exempt institutions.